Unified, Persistent File Browser

 On the right hand side, the table view has a few pieces along the top:

-- The first field is the
+- The text field is the

-- The third item is the
+- The first button is the

 listbutton.
 This looks at the far right hand side Callback number, finds the associated payload type, then looks for the command with

 pathshown in the first two fields.
 If you want to list the contents of a directory that you can't see in the UI, just modify these two values and hit

 is_uploadfield for the payload type associated with the identified Callback and execute that command.
 In most cases this will cause a popup dialog where you can upload your file.